 Fire Safety documents drill information such as the location, start and end time, number of people participating, the unannounced status, and any issues that arose.
 If any emergency systems fail or malfunction during the drill, the CCU alarm tech is notified.
 All findings, including areas for improvement, are documented in a report, and filed in the Fire Safety office.
 The report is also used to follow through with the Fire Safety office, Department of Public Safety, and University Housing on the identified areas of improvement before the next drill.
 Resident advisers and community coordinators also have mandatory hall meetings to address safety and emergency procedures throughout the year.
-University Housing maintains emergency response and evacuation procedures within the University Housing Crisis Response Guidebook.
-The guidebook is publicized annually for University Housing staff as well as other first response agencies.
+University Housing maintains emergency response and evacuation procedures within the University Housing staff and other first response agencies.
 Members of the University community can familiarize themselves with the basic emergency evacuation procedures by reviewing the Building Evacuation Procedure.